Altronix/linq-network/docs/source/api/api_c/api_c_atx_net_send_delete.rst

 =============================== ===========
 Parameter                       Description
 =============================== ===========
-atx_net_s* linq                 Main context of the LinQ Network Library passed to all atx_net routines const char* serial              Serial number of the product for which to receive the request const char* path                URL of the request atx_net_request_complete_fn fn  Callback function with response from the request void* context                   Application data passed to the callback
+linq_network_s* linq                 Main context of the LinQ Network Library passed to all linq_network routines const char* serial              Serial number of the product for which to receive the request const char* path                URL of the request linq_network_request_complete_fn fn  Callback function with response from the request void* context                   Application data passed to the callback
 =============================== ===========